DravenTec/tsrcontrol/README.md

 # Twitch Stream Recorder - Control Script

 This script provides control functionalities for managing Twitch stream recording.
-It allows you to create, enable, disable, start, stop, and view the status of stream recorders.
+It allows you to create, enable, disable, start, stop, restart and view the status of stream recorders.

 ## Prerequisites